 You can read more about live resin, distillate, and other types of vape cartridges on our blog.

 Adding a small bit of live resin or cannabis concentrates can really ramp up the high that you get from a joint or a blunt.
 Wrapping the concentrate around the joint, or “twaxing,” can also add a lot of THC to your afternoon smoke.
 Just be careful before you mix concentrates and smoking – you might not be able to inhale as much as you’re used to without being knocked off of your butt.

 There are many ways to put concentrates into edibles, but again, it’s important to be very careful when mixing in strong concentrates.
 Recipes that require a few ounces of cannabis flower may only need a tiny pinch of live resin to deliver the same couch-lock body high.

 Where To Buy Live Resin

 It’s not always easy to find concentrates in dispensaries around Canada.
-Most shops are limited to flower, tinctures, and a small assortment of edibles.
+Most shops are limited to flowers, tinctures, and a small assortment of edibles.
 Online dispensaries are your best bet.

 Live resin comes in a lot of varieties – you can choose the strain with the terpenes that you are looking for.
-If you don’t have a favourite type of live resin yet, we recommend our Mix and Match option.
-Users can choose up to four individual grams of live resin to experiment and find a favourite.
+If you don’t have a favorite type of live resin yet, we recommend our Mix and Match option.
+Users can choose up to four individual grams of live resin to experiment and find a favorite.

 Again, live resin is seriously stronger than flower.
 It comes in smaller containers, and it’s crucial to start with smaller doses to experience the effects of live resin and see how you feel.
 Be responsible when using concentrates, and do what feels best for you.